 iPad and TX81Z get along great, the space of the iPad touch panel is just enough to display all sound parameters of the synthesizer and the Editor transforms the, otherwise terrible to edit fumbling synth into an open and easily accessible instrument and eliminates its weaknesses - these are the limited number of Presets on the device and the nerve-racking control interface with 10 buttons and an LCD panel with 2 x 16 letters or numbers, which leads to cryptic abbreviations and always displays only one Parameter in 4 values of the 4 operators.

-The Perform-Editor Tab
+The Perform-Editor

-sample-imageIn the Perform Editor, the Perform Mode Multi-Sound patches are organized and this required an interface design with an overview of the 160 internal memories in tabular form.
+sample-imageIn the Perform Editor, the Perform Multi-Sound patches are organized and this required an interface design with an overview of the 160 internal memories in tabular form.
 The TX81Z has a total of 24 memory locations for MultiSounds.
 This kind of programming was a premiere for me - I usually programmed "performance software" for stage applications, where you don't want to have to deal with something like that at all under any circumstances (tables).
 Quite important here was to also have all 160 names of the available sounds being displayed.

 Because it is quite probable in the Perform mode to play the same sound several times over different "Perform instruments" (and possibly to set Detune or MIDI channel differently), I have also integrated a Copy function here, which copies all parameters of the "instrument" at once.
 I excluded the maximum number of notes per channel, because it is hard to estimate and is more related to the number of "instruments" used.
 For an 8-note synth, it can only be predicted with certainty that if 8 sounds are selected, they will all have "1" as the maximum.
 Due to the use of the Jitter Cellblock (MAX Object) for the table, the Perform Editor cannot be displayed on the iPad.
 Displaying the 160 sound names alone would be much too small in a ( little ) iPad to be tapped with the finger without errors anyway.

-sample-imageA particular annoyance of the TX81Z is the procedure for storing sounds and Perform-Multisound programs.
+sample-imageA particular annoyance of the TX81Z hardware is the procedure for storing sounds and Perform-Multisound programs.
 While holding down the Store button, the DEC (Yes) button must be pressed with the other hand, then the Store button must be released and the +1/-1 buttons must be used to select the memory location (while looking at the small display).
 I've tried everything to bring this process forward to the 21st century, but it is still necessary to look at the Yamaha display for verification - there seems to be no way around it.
 But the storage process is no longer comparable to that on the hardware.

-The Effects-Editor Tab
+The Effects-Editor

 The Program Change Table Editor

-Like the Performance Editor, the Program Change Table Editor cannot be displayed on the iPad because the "cell blocks" (tables) are not compatible with the iPad resp.
+As with the Performance Editor, the Program Change Table Editor cannot be displayed on the iPad because the "cell blocks" (tables) are not compatible with the iPad resp.
 MIRA.

-The (System-) Utility-Editor Tab
+The System-Editor Tab (Utility)

 In my TX81Z everyday life, the system settings was the section I accessed most frequently next to the Single Voice Editor (prior to creating this Editor).
 Particularly for these kinds of settings, I prefer the iPad over the Computer because the desired Buttons only need to be tapped with the finger, rather than need to be approached with the mouse first and then clicked on.
 Adjusting everything on the Synth is a long procedure - on the Computer and particularly on the iPad all the Parameters of the System Editor can be set within seconds.

 I extra secured the "SysEx On/Off" button so that it cannot be switched off by mistake.
 It would also break the connection with the Editor and then can only be switched on again on the unit itself - that's why there's a second button next to it, with which the SysEx Off button needs to be unlocked first - (including a warning panel).
 As usual in my case, the mirroring of the patch running in the computer is available on the iPad - but there are small exceptions due to the compatibility of some MAX "objects".
 In this case, it's a Text Dialog Box for the Greeting text during the TX81Z startup, which is not compatible with the iPad - and it wouldn't be very handy there, since there's no keyboard attached to the iPad at all.
-Maybe I'll include the Text Entry patch from my old "Remote Control" (see above) - there's always something left to do…
+Maybe I'll include the Text Entry patch from my old "Remote Control" (see above) - there's always something left that remains to be changed…

 The System-Editor on the iPad: